World News | Pak Court Strikes Down Colonial-era ‘sedition' Law | LatestLY

 The petition said the law was serving as “a notorious tool for the suppression of dissent, free speech and criticism in free and independent Pakistan”.

-Over the past few years, the petition argued, various politicians, journalists and activists had been booked under Section 124-A.
+Over the past few years, the petition argued, various politicians, journalists and activists had been booked under Section 124-A of the PPC.

+“Every passing day, the intensity of registration of FIRs under this section is snowballing while the people of Pakistan have suffered a lot, as almost every criticism of the government or state institutions has been treated as an offence under Section 124-A by law enforcement agencies.”

 (This is an unedited and auto-generated story from Syndicated News feed, LatestLY Staff may not have modified or edited the content body)